[QODBC-Desktop] QODBC Setup Options - QODBC For QuickBooks Enterprise Users

 QODBC General Setup

-The first step in configuring the driver is to click on the QODBC Setup Screen and the following general setup screen will become available.
+The first step in configuring the driver is to click on the QODBC Setup Screen, and the following general setup screen will become available.

-Data Source Name: is a display name for your QuickBooks data (QuickBooks Data, QBPRO, My QB Data, etc.)
+Data Source Name: This is a display name for your QuickBooks data (QuickBooks Data, QBPRO, My QB Data, etc.)

-Mode when opening includes multiple ways of opening a QuickBooks file, and this setting allows you to determine how QODBC should open each company file.
+Mode, when opening, includes multiple ways of opening a QuickBooks file, and this setting allows you to determine how QODBC should open each company file.

 Multi-user mode Selecting "Multiuser Mode" will set the file to Multi-user status, where multiple users can update the file simultaneously.